massielsepulveda/rmc_q3_2024_week_02_workshop/rmd/daly_report_PARENT.md

 ## Table of Estimates for CMNN Burden Over Time

+This table shows estimates for DALY burden over time for Dominican Republic, Mexico and Peru.
+These data focus specifically on DALYS for communicable, maternal, neonatal, and nutritional diseases (CMNN)across the three countries.

 | Year |       DOM |      MEX |       PER |
 |-----:|----------:|---------:|----------:|
 | 1990 | 13324.751 | 9556.953 | 16031.566 |